skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

  * [https://github.com/skeeto/key-collab](https://github.com/skeeto/key-collab)

 Here's what it looks like in action.
-Each tab open consumes one CPU core, allowing users to control their commitment.
+Each tab open consumes one CPU core, allowing users to control their commitment by choosing how many tabs to keep open.
 All of those numbers update about twice per second, so users can get a concrete idea of what's going on.
 I think it's fun to watch.

 [![](/img/screenshot/key-collab-thumb.png)](/img/screenshot/key-collab.png)